-Alyeska values not only full compliance with regulatory requirements, including the strict terms of our federal water quality permit for the ballast water treatment facility.
-We are also committed to the health and safety of our workers and to the protection of the Alaska environment.
-We recently began a project to examine the performance of the Ballast Water Treatment Facility in light of continuing reduction in ballast volumes handled by the facility, a project that will also examine air emissions from the facility.
-Alyeska expects to learn from this study how well the facility is operating and how our operations may affect these emissions, and whether there may be operational steps that will share the information we obtain from this effort with the agencies, the citizens' council and the public.
-Concurrently, we have initiated preliminary engineering studies that will evaluate the future operation of the ballast water treatment facility and the need to modify or otherwise replace portions of the facility.
+Rod Hanson the citizens' council and the public.
+Concurrently, we have initiated preliminary engineering studies that will evaluate the future operation of the ballast water treatment facility and the need could minimize emissions.
+We are following a work plan that we have shared with the agencies, including EPA and the citizens' council, and are taking their inputs on the plan and providing them the opportunity to observe our work.
+We will share the information we obtain from this effort with the agencies, to modify or otherwise replace portions of the facility.
 The engineering studies will include consideration of processes and equipment that may reduce emissions while maintaining or improving the efficiency of the facility.
 We have also provided access to the facility to the citizens' council's staff and consultants to allow the citizens' council to conduct its own studies of its processes.
 We expect to share information as these efforts move forward.
 As we make decisions about potential changes at the Valdez Marine Terminal, we will look for ways to further reduce any health and safety risks and further reduce emissions from Ballast Water Treatment Facility as we are with other terminal facilities and operations.